Danila-Pechenev/InstructionAnalysisFramework/README.md

 on GitHub Pages and is updated automatically when changes occur.

 ### Dvision of instructions into categories and groups
-There are a lot of instructions.
-This creates inconveniences when analyzing data about their use.
+There are a lot of instructions, and this can create inconvenience when analyzing data about their use.
-It is necessary to divide the instructions into clusters.
+Framework users may want to divide instructions into clusters.
 To solve this problem, a [Python script](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/scripts/x86-64_instructions.py) was written that collects information from [the site](https://linasm.sourceforge.net/docs/instructions/index.php), where a fairly large number of different instructions are presented.
 We call the category of the instruction the section of the site on the left where it